Flattery, Fluff, and Fog: Diagnosing and Mitigating Idiosyncratic Biases in Preference Models: Introduction

 Our experiments (\S\ref{sec:skew_miscal}) on both reward models and LLM evaluators suggests that models exhibit significant skew (e.g., 89.5\% preference for structured responses and 60.1\% preference for verbose responses), with miscalibration rates exceeding 50\% for vagueness and jargon biases.
 More broadly, across all biases, the model’s preference conflicts with the human majority in 39.4\% of evaluations, showing high miscalibration.

-To trace these biases to the training data, we analyze the training data of widely used reward models \cite{liu2024skywork} (\S\ref{sec:training_data}).
+To trace these biases to the training data, we analyze the training data of widely used reward models \citep{liu2024skywork} (\S\ref{sec:training_data}).
 We find a noticeable imbalance in the presence of biases in human-chosen vs. rejected responses, which can allow reward models to rely on these bias features.
-Indeed, correlation analysis shows overreliance on bias features: features that are only weakly correlated with human preferences (e.g., $r=-0.09$ for length) are strongly predictive of trained models' preferences ($r=0.67$).
+Indeed, correlation analysis shows overreliance on bias features: on average, they are nearly three times more predictive of trained models’ preferences ($r=+0.36$) than of human preferences ($r=-0.12$).
 This suggests that standard RLHF pipelines inadvertently magnify subtle data artifacts into misaligned preference signals.

 To mitigate these issues, we propose a simple post‐training method using counterfactual data augmentation (CDA), which synthesizes contrastive examples to penalize biased preferences (\S\ref{sec:cda}).
 For each bias feature, we augment existing preference datasets with flipped pairs where the perturbed response is explicitly dispreferred.
-Fine‐tuning reward models on this counterfactual data reduces average miscalibration by 6.9\% and average absolute skew difference by 10.6\%, while maintaining competitive performance on RewardBench \cite{lambert-etal-2025-rewardbench}.
+Fine‐tuning reward models on this counterfactual data reduces average miscalibration by 6.9\% and average absolute skew difference by 10.6\%, while maintaining competitive performance on RewardBench \citep{lambert-etal-2025-rewardbench}.
 Our results demonstrate that targeted debiasing of reward models is largely effective with existing alignment pipelines.